alidcastano/alidcastano-jekyll/_posts/drafts/2016-04-13-hard-problems.md

 quote: |
      The real secret to productivity is the reverse: to listen to your body.
 To eat when you’re hungry, to sleep when you’re tired, to take a break when you’re bored, to work on projects that seem fun and interesting.

+published: false
 ---

+"Its mute, it can't communicate with you," Wilson tells

+ Maybe you should try communicating with it."
+"Your the dominant side, you make all the decisions."
+"The right side has no control over anything, must be frustrating."

+left and right brain operate independently leaving him with two different personalities

 // start with house story